Kaimahi Whare Pūtea

 Bank workers need to be:

-- good at customer service
+- good at sales and customer service

 - able to work independently